sehgal71/RDAMP-Sales-Analysis/README.md

-# RDAMP Sales Analysis
+# RDAMP-Sales-Analysis

 ## A) Data Cleaning & Preparation

 ### 1. Uploaded CSV File & Saved as Excel
-- Downloaded the raw `.csv` dataset.
+- Downloaded the raw csv dataset and converted it into .xlsx file for advanced calculations.
-- Converted it into `.xlsx` format to enable advanced calculations in Excel.

-### 2. Incorrect Region, City, and Country
+### 2. Incorrect Region, City and Country
-- Verified **Region**, **City**, and **Country** using the **Store Locations Dataset**.
-- Used `VLOOKUP` based on the common **Postal Code** field to correct mismatches and omissions.
-- Incorrect entries were **highlighted in red** for visibility.
+The Region, City and Country were checked from the Store Locations Dataset ensure the data is consistent.
+There were omissions as well as incorrect assignments detected which was resolved using VLOOKUP from Store Location Dataset with the help of the Postal Code (Common Value in both sheets).
+**The incorrect rows are highlighted with red colour.**

 ### 3. Negative Sales and Cost Price
-- Negative values were identified as **returns** or **data errors**.
-- All rows with **negative sales or cost price** were removed to ensure accurate reporting of business performance.
+Negative sales or cost prices usually happen because of errors or returns.
+These values don’t show real sales or costs and can confuse the analysis.
+To keep the data clean and accurate, all rows with negative sales or costs are removed.
+This way, the report shows true business performance.

 ### 4. Missing Categories
-- Sub-categories were used to infer missing categories using **Python mapping** techniques.
-- Entries without a matching category were excluded for accuracy.
+Many products or sub-categories were repeated in the data with consistent categories.
+Python was used this to fill in missing categories by mapping each sub-category to its known category.
+The entries for which no category was found were excluded from the database to keep the results accurate.

 ### 5. New Aggregated Columns Created
-The following calculated fields were added to the dataset:
+Fields added to the dataset for further analysis:
-- `Discounted Price`: Final price after applying discount.
+- **Discounted Price**: The final price after applying the discount to the original sale price.
-- `Total Sales (Excluding Discount)`: Original sales amount.
+- **Total Sales (Excluding Discount)**: Original sales amount before discount.
-- `Total Sales (Including Discount)`: Sales after applying discount.
+- **Total Sales (Including Discount)**: Actual sales amount after discount is applied.
-- `Total Cost Price`: Total cost incurred.
+- **Total Cost Price**: The total amount it cost to acquire or produce the items.
-- `Total Revenue`: Actual earnings from sales post-discount.
+- **Total Revenue**: The actual income earned from sales after applying discounts.
-- `Profit Margin`: `(Revenue - Cost) / Revenue * 100`
+- **Profit Margin**: The percentage of revenue that remains as profit after deducting costs.

 ---

-## B) Exploratory Data Analysis (EDA) & Visualization
+## B) EDA & Visualization

 ### 1. Sales Distribution across Order Mode
-- A **Pie Chart** was created to show the proportion of **Online vs In-Store** sales.
+Created a Pie Chart to understand the ratio in which sales occur (Online Vs In-Store)

 ### 2. Top 5 Best-Selling Products
+The Top 5 Products are:
-1. Portable Solar Generator
+i.
+Portable Solar Generator
-2. Portable Refrigerator Freezer
+ii.
+Portable Refrigerator Freezer
-3. Electric Bike
+iii.
+Electric Bike
-4. Compact Dishwasher
+iv.
+Compact Dishwasher
-5. Digital Camera
+v.
+Digital Camera

 ### 3. Bottom 5 Underperforming Products
+Bottom 5 Products are:
-1. Cinnamon Raisin Bagels (£2.73)
+i.
+Cinnamon Raisin Bagels (GBP 2.73)
-2. Canned Black Beans
+ii.
+Canned Black Beans
-3. Baking Soda
+iii.
+Baking Soda
-4. Paprika
+iv.
+Paprika
-5. Instant Mashed Potatoes (£4.19)
+v.
+Instant Mashed Potatoes (GBP 4.19)

 ### 4. Highest Margins by Product Category
-Top 5 Categories by Profit Margin:
+Top Categories by Margin:
-1. Food - Dressing (79%)
+i.
+Food - Dressing (79%)
-2. Food - Salad Toppings (71%)
+ii.
+Food - Salad Toppings (71%)
-3. Food - Cereal (69%)
+iii.
+Food - Cereal (69%)
-4. Food – Breakfast Foods (69%)
+iv.
+Food – Breakfast Foods (69%)
-5. Grooming (69%)
+v.
+Grooming (69%)

 ### 5. Top 5 Profitable Regions
+The Regions are:
-1. East Midlands (England)
+i.
+East Midlands (England)
-2. Scotland
+ii.
+Scotland
-3. London (England)
+iii.
+London (England)
-4. Yorkshire & The Humber (England)
+iv.
+Yorkshire & The Humber (England)
-5. Southwest England
+v.
+Southwest England

 ### 6. Revenue Comparison
-- A **Line Chart** illustrates monthly profit trends by year.
-- **May 2024** had the highest monthly revenue.
-- **2025** shows a consistent **upward trend** in both revenue and profitability compared to 2024.
+The Line chart shows different lines indicating each year and the profit earned in each month.
+May 2024 shows highest revenue earned in a month, while the 2025 revenue has an upward trend and better profits than 2024.

 ---

 ## C) Dashboard

-An interactive dashboard was created summarizing key metrics including:
-- Sales performance
-- Profit margin analysis
-- Regional profitability
-- Product-wise performance
-- Year-over-year revenue trends